MikailINTech/adversarial-networks/README.md

-This is a project aiming to explore different type of adversarial attakcs and defense mechanism on a MobileNet-V3.
+This is a project aiming to explore different type of adversarial attacks and defense mechanism on a MobileNet-V3.

 # Basic usage